ZupIT/ritchie-docs/content/en/Formulas/Workspaces.md

 rit update workspace
 ```

-Once you've made this, select the workspace name and wait for the CLI output message.
+After that, select the workspace name and wait for the CLI output message.

 ![](static/shared/rit-update-workspace.gif)